Telsey Advisory Group Reiterates Under Armour Inc - (UAA) Market Perform Recommendation

 What is the Fund Sentiment?

-There are 682 funds or institutions reporting positions in Under Armour Inc -.
-This is a decrease of 16 owner(s) or 2.29% in the last quarter.
-Average portfolio weight of all funds dedicated to UAA is 0.09%, a decrease of 34.90%.
-Total shares owned by institutions decreased in the last three months by 3.71% to 165,335K shares.
-The put/call ratio of UAA is 0.66, indicating a bullish outlook.
+There are 679 funds or institutions reporting positions in Under Armour Inc -.
+This is a decrease of 21 owner(s) or 3.00% in the last quarter.
+Average portfolio weight of all funds dedicated to UAA is 0.09%, an increase of 32.71%.
+Total shares owned by institutions decreased in the last three months by 1.53% to 165,669K shares.
+The put/call ratio of UAA is 0.64, indicating a bullish outlook.

 What are Other Shareholders Doing?